enermaps/enermaps/cm/README.md

 For example:
 * for the example_multiply module, the function name is "multiply_raster" and becomes "Multiply raster" at the front-end.
-* for the example_empty module, the function name is "new_cm" and becomes "New cm" on the front-end.
+* for the example_empty module, the function name is "cm_new" and becomes "New cm" on the front-end.

 ## `setup.cfg`